-Philip A. McNamara was appointed in June 2009 by the Department of Homeland Security Secretary Janet Napolitano as the Department’s Executive Secretariat.
-Mr. McNamara is the Executive Director of Operations and Administration for the Office of the Secretary and is responsible for all correspondence, briefing materials, and White House and Interagency Actions going in and out of the Secretary and Deputy Secretary’s offices.
+Philip A. McNamara is the Assistant Secretary of the Department of Homeland Security (DHS) Office of Intergovernmental Affairs.
+Prior to this position, Mr. McNamara was appointed by DHS Secretary Janet Napolitano as the Department’s Executive Secretary.
+Mr. McNamara was the Executive Director of Operations and Administration for the Office of the Secretary and was responsible for all correspondence, briefing materials, and White House and Interagency Actions going in and out of the Secretary and Deputy Secretary’s offices.

-Upon taking this position at the Department, he concluded an 11-year career with the Democratic National Committee (DNC), where he had served as the Director of Party Affairs and Delegate Selection since 2002.
+Upon joining the Department, Mr. McNamara concluded an 11-year career with the Democratic National Committee, where he served as the Director of Party Affairs and Delegate Selection since 2002.
 The Office of Party Affairs and Delegate Selection assists the National Party Chairman with the institutional functions of the DNC and coordinates the Party’s presidential nominating process and selection of delegates to the National Convention.
-Mr. McNamara was the senior advisor to five DNC Chairmen on Party rules and procedures from 1998 to 2009.
+Mr. McNamara was the senior advisor to 5 DNC Chairmen on Party rules and procedures from 1998 to 2009.

 Mr. McNamara was the DNC’s lead expert in the historic 2008 presidential nominating process.
-He was responsible for developing the Party’s 2008 presidential nominating calendar that added Nevada and South Carolina as early states alongside Iowa and New Hampshire.
-He led efforts to enforce the Party’s rule on timing against the states of Florida and Michigan, and was the recognized expert on the role and history of super delegates.
-Ultimately, Mr. McNamara was responsible for selecting delegates from all 56 states and territories, and for facilitating relationships with all presidential campaigns.
+He was responsible for the development of the Party’s 2008 presidential nominating calendar that added Nevada and South Carolina as early states alongside Iowa and New Hampshire.
+He lead efforts to enforce the Party’s rule on timing against the states of Florida and Michigan and was the recognized expert on the role and history of super delegates.
+Ultimately, Mr. McNamara was responsible for the selection of delegates from all 56 states and territories and for facilitating relationships with all presidential campaigns.